SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 ## Adding Pull Request decoration to Bitbucket Cloud

-Pull request decoration shows your Quality Gate and analysis metrics directly in Bitbucket Cloud.
-To set up pull request decoration, you need to do the following:
+After creating and installing your OAuth consumer above, you can add pull request decoration to show your Quality Gate and analysis metrics directly in Bitbucket Cloud.

-1. Set up a dedicated OAuth consumer to decorate your pull requests.
-1. Set your global **ALM Integration** settings.
-1. Set your project-level **Pull Request Decoration** settings.
+The simplest way to add pull request decoration is by adding a project from Bitbucket by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting **Bitbucket**.

+Then, follow the steps in SonarQube to analyze your project.
+The project settings for pull request decoration are set automatically.

 [[info]]
 | To decorate Pull Requests, a SonarQube analysis needs to be run on your code.
 You can find the additional parameters required for Pull Request analysis on the [Pull Request Analysis](/analysis/pull-request/) page.

-### Setting up your OAuth consumer
-SonarQube uses a dedicated OAuth consumer to decorate pull requests.
-You need to create the OAuth consumer in your Bitbucket Cloud workspace settings and specify the following:

-- **Name** – the name of your OAuth consumer
-- **Callback URL** – Bitbucket Cloud requires this field, but it's not used by SonarQube so you can use any URL.
-- **This is a private consumer** – Your OAuth consumer needs to be private.
-Make sure this check box is selected.
-- **Permissions** – Grant **Read** access for the **Pull requests** permission.

-### Setting your global ALM Integration settings
-To set your global ALM Integration settings, navigate to **Administration > ALM Integrations**, select the **Bitbucket** tab, and select **Bitbucket Cloud** as the variant you want to configure.
-From here, specify the following settings:

-- **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your GitHub configuration at the project level.
-Use something succinct and easily recognizable.
-- **Workspace ID** – The workspace ID is part of your bitbucket cloud URL `https://bitbucket.org/{WORKSPACE-ID}/{repository-slug}`
-- **OAuth Key** – Bitbucket automatically creates an OAuth key when you create your OAuth consumer.
-You can find it in your Bitbucket Cloud workspace settings under **OAuth consumers**.
-- **OAuth Secret** – Bitbucket automatically creates an OAuth secret when you create your OAuth consumer.
-You can find it in your Bitbucket Cloud workspace settings under **OAuth consumers**.

-### Setting your project-level Pull Request Decoration settings
-From your project **Overview**, navigate to **Project Settings > General Settings > Pull Request Decoration**.

-From here, set your:
+### Adding pull request decoration to a manually created or existing project.
+To add pull request decoration to a manually created or existing project, after you've created and installed your OAuth consumer and updated your global  settings as shown in the **Importing your Bitbucket Cloud repositories into SonarQube** section above, set the following project settings at **Project Settings > General Settings > Pull Request Decoration**:

-- **Configuration name** – The configuration name that corresponds to your Bitbucket Cloud instance.
+- **Configuration name** – The configuration name that corresponds to your GitHub instance.
-- **Repository SLUG** – The repository SLUG is part of your bitbucket cloud URL `https://bitbucket.org/{workspace-id}/{REPOSITORY-SLUG}`
+- **Repository SLUG** – The Repository SLUG is part of your Bitbucket Cloud URL.
+For example, `https://bitbucket.org/{workspace}/{repository}`

 ### Advanced pull request decoration configuration